Yoseph10/Yoseph10.github.io/content/post/getting-started/index.md

 ---
-title: Dashboards in R with Shiny
+title: Dashboards in R with R

-subtitle: This repository is for Creating Dashboards with R course that I've taught at Pontifical University Catholic of Peru (PUCP)
+subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
-summary: This repository is for Creating Dashboards with R course that I've taught at Pontifical University Catholic of Peru (PUCP)
+summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Link this post with a project
 projects: []